mapbox/supercluster/README.md

 ### Property map/reduce options

-In addition to the options above, supercluster supports property aggregation with the following three options:
+In addition to the options above, supercluster supports property aggregation with the following two options:

 - `map`: a function that returns cluster properties corresponding to a single point.
 - `reduce`: a reduce function that merges properties of two clusters into one.